shehriyarmalik/LoginUiWithFirebaseAuth/README.md

-A beautiful Login/Register UI along with Firestore, Firebase auth and google sign in.
+A Login/Register UI along with Firestore, Firebase auth and google sign in.

 Sets up users on firebase with saving their email/credentials on firestore as well.